‘Vanderpump Rules’ Stars Stassi Schroeder And Beau Clark’s Intimacy Is Lacking After Their Engagement

 Stassi Schroeder and Beau Clark haven’t had much time with one another in the bedroom since their July engagement.

-During a recent episodes of her podcast, Straight Up with Stassi, the Vanderpump Rules star admitted that she and Clark have been hooking up a lot less in the last few months because they have so much going on in their professional lives, including the ongoing filming of the Bravo TV series’ upcoming eighth season.
+During a recent episode of her podcast, Straight Up with Stassi, the Vanderpump Rules star admitted that she and Clark have been hooking up a lot less in the last few months because they have so much going on in their professional lives, including the ongoing filming of the Bravo TV series’ upcoming eighth season.

 “We hook up a lot less because we’re so busy,” she explained on Tuesday, October 15, via a report from Us Weekly magazine.
 “We’re doing the podcast tour and planning a wedding… I’m like, ‘Oh, my God.
 Like, we barely hook up.
 I’m so sorry.’
 That’s the negative that’s come from it.”